Commentaries in Tamil literary tradition: History

 Bhashyas, which are "commentary" or "exposition" of any primary or secondary text, started appearing in Sanskrit literature in the first millennia BCE.
-Among the earliest known Bhashya are the Maha-bhashya of Patanjali from the 2nd century BCE, and Sabara Bhashya of the Mimamsa school of Hinduism, dated to have been likely composed between 100 BCE and 200 CE, but no later than the 5th century.
+Among the earliest known Bhashya are the Maha-bhashya of Patanjali from the 2nd century BCE, and Sabara Bhashya of the Mimamsa school of Hinduism, dated to have been likely composed between 100 BCE and 200 CE, but no later than the 5th century CE.
 However, commentaries to Tamil literary works, known as urai, did not exist during antiquity.
 According to Perasiriyar, verses 653 and 656 of the "Porul" section of the Tolkappiyam assert this fact.
 Commentaries to work was literally non-existent during the Sangam era.
 The development of commentaries is thought to have begun around the medieval times during the time of the later Cholas (11th to 14th centuries CE) and developed over the centuries.
 The exegesis to the work Iraiyanar Kalaviyal is considered the first commentary in the Tamil literary tradition.
 According to A. M. Paramasivanandhan, it is the first prosaic commentary to a composition in verse.
 Iraiyanar Kalaviyal was passed on orally to nine generations from Nakkiranar till Nilakandanar.
 It was written down in manuscripts only in the 8th century CE.
 This marked the beginning of commentaries in Tamil literary tradition, which reached it peak between the 10th and 15th centuries.

 Commentaries had a humble beginning in the history of Tamil literature.
 The earliest commentaries were more of glossaries listing the meanings of difficult terms appearing in poetries.
 As time went by, few historical accounts pertaining to the verse on hand were appended to these glossary lists.
 Such commentaries were termed arumpadha urai (literally, glossary commentary).
 The first commentary to the Silappathigaram was of such kind.
 Over time, with the addition of few intermittent, brief notes to the glossary explanations, these "glossary" commentaries morphed into what came to be known as kurippurai (literally, notes commentary).
 The earliest commentaries to the Sangam works of Pathittrupatthu, Agananuru, Purananuru, Ainkurunuru, and Paripaadal are examples of notes commentaries.
 As with most of the ancient Tamil works, not much is known about the authors of these commentaries.
 With centuries of scholarships over the works, these commentaries expanded to become vilakka urai (literally, explanatory commentary), which contained several examples and elaborations in their briefings.
 For instance, the earliest commentary to Nammalwar's Tiruvaimoli was 6,000 lines in length, which later expanded to 9,000, then to 24,000, and finally to 36,000 lines.